IshtiSikder/Monte-carlo-simulation-to-create-data-for-power-systems-security-classification/README.md

 3. Python's multiprocessing module has been used to parallely process 1000 iterations at a time on 5 CPU cores simultaneously.
 4. The cloud computing resources provided to UNC Charlotte students has been utilized for the parallel processing.
 5. The total computing time is approximately 5 minutes
+6. Out of the 5000 iterations, the ACPF model resolved 3091 times